 The Zamyn-Uud-Erlian Road and Railroad Crossing

 The Zamyn-Uud-Erlian border checkpoint is a crucial entry point for both passengers and freight traveling between Mongolia and China.
-It is located 650 km from Ulaanbaatar and handles 40% of travelers, 76% of cargo vehicles, and 80% of transit entries.
-As the main trade crossing between the two countries, both Mongolia and China are prioritizing increasing its capacity to enhance bilateral trade.
+The Zamyn-Uud-Erlian border checkpoint, located 650 km from Ulaanbaatar, is a vital hub for Mongolia-China trade, handling 40% of travelers, 76% of cargo vehicles, and 80% of transit entries.
+It accounts for 28% of total foreign trade, 42% of imports, and 21% of exports.
+By Q3 2024, 83% of imported cargo passed through this port.
+Both nations are prioritizing its capacity expansion to boost bilateral trade.

 The expansion project started in 2019, with funding of 233.5 million yuan from China and 30.35 billion tugrug from Mongolia.
-The newly upgraded Zamyn-Uud-Erlian Road Crossing facility opened in January 2023, and its capacity has been increased three-fold.
-The facility now has the capacity to handle up to 900 passengers and 100 vehicles per hour, allowing for more than 20,000 people to pass the crossing at its peak in a day.
+The newly upgraded Zamyn-Uud-Erlian Road Crossing facility opened in January, 2023 and as part of the “New Revival Policy”, the expansion of the port has been completed in 2024, increasing its capacity by 5 times and reaching international standards.
+Zamyn-Uud-Erlian Road Crossing facility used to handle 900 passengers and 100 passenger vehicles per hour.
+Currently it handles 5,000 passengers and 500 passenger vehicles, increasing its capacity to serve 20,000 people per day, and the highway freight section is possible to operate for 24 hours a day.

 The Zamyn-Uud-Erlian railway crossing operates in accordance with international railway schedules and is designated as a permanent international port through a bilateral border agreement with China.
 The Erdenet Mining Corporation and other mining firms export copper concentrate, iron ore, and coal to China via this railway crossing.